Ucloptas/Entry-Level/viewRecordReadme.md

   - **(Delete is NOT implemented yet)**
 - Editing opens a small modal that overlays the screen
 - User clicks “Save Changes” to commit changes to memory
-- Saved changes persist only when the user clicks a global Save button
+- Saved changes persist only when the user clicks a save button

 ### 4. Error Handling